24 Jan 10 Ways to Make Sure Your Wedding Isn’t Boring

 2. Stick to the schedule.

-No one expects things to run with military precision (especially when it comes to rushing your older relatives), but you don’t want to force your guests to idle around while you take your formal wedding pictures.
+No one expects military precision (especially when it comes to rushing your older relatives), but you don’t want to force your guests to idle around while you take your formal wedding pictures.
+Whilst these formal pictures are essential, it can be just as important to capture those candid moments as these are usually more real.
+To ensure you get the correct balance of photographs, you’ll want to find an experienced photographer, like this bröllopsfotograf i Stockholm for example.
+Whilst you’re having these formal pictures, you want to ensure you’ve arranged entertainment for the rest of the guests.
 This is where the cocktail hour comes in.
-Set up a lounge or shady courtyard for your guests to mingle, and equip the area with snacks, drinks, plenty of places to sit, and even a little music to set the mood and keep the party atmosphere alive.
+Set up a lounge or shady courtyard for your guests to mingle, and equip the area with snacks, drinks, plenty of places to sit, and even a little music to keep the party atmosphere alive.

 3. Don’t let guests go hungry.